Ahm3dGI1/Private-Desktop-AI-Assistant/README.md

 ## ✨ Features

 1. **General Assistance and Conversation**:
-    - Engage in intelligent conversations and receive contextual answers to your questions.
+    - Engage in general conversations and receive contextual answers to your questions.
     - Supports Markdown and LaTeX for mathematical and scientific explanations.

 2. **File and Folder Management**: